IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 ## Membership Raffle

 Island View PTA will be holding three Membership Raffles this year and we have some truly AWESOME prizes in store for each drawing.

-The first drawing will be held on Tuesday, November 6th at 6pm LIVE on our Facebook page from our PTA Meeting.
-The winner will receive 4 FREE tickets (2 adult & 2 children) for a 4-5hr Island Whale Watching tour!!
-All you have to do to be entered is to join the Island View PTA by Monday, November 4th!
+**The first drawing will be held on Tuesday, November 6th at 6pm LIVE on our Facebook page from our PTA Meeting.** The winner will receive 4 FREE tickets (2 adult & 2 children) for a 4-5hr Island Whale Watching tour!!
+To be eligible, simply join the Island View PTA by Monday, November 4th!

 Membership forms are available outside the PTA office or you can join online at [www.isladviewpta.org/membership](http://www.isladviewpta.org/membership).
 If you have any questions feel free to email [membership@islandviewpta.org](mailto:membership@islandviewpta.org).

 A HUGE thank you to Island Whale Watching for supporting Island View PTA and providing this fantastic opportunity to one lucky PTA member!